COVID-19 Announcement: For more information about our current policies and procedures. Please click here

 El Cielo

 Step aside Tulum, Isla Holbox (pronounced hole-bosh) is the latest Quintana Roo gem to be hailed by savvy travelers as Mexico’s best-kept secret.
 Visitors love the laid-back charm and tranquility of this rustic wonderland.
 Cars are a rare sighting.
-Instead, golf carts outfitted with heavy duty all-terrain tires taxi people to and from.
+Instead, golf carts outfitted with heavy duty all-terrain tires taxi people to and fro.
 However, the majority of boutique-style hotels, restaurants and main boat dock are walking distance to the ferry terminal.

 8. Find Bliss at a Beach Club

-Xpu Ha
+Xpu Ha Beach, Riviera Maya

 10. Hydrate and Stay Cool at La Flor de Michoacan